Flynsarmy/wp-multisite-admin-bar-switcher/readme.txt

 `

 == Changelog ==

+= 1.1.3 =
+* Performance improvement: Admin bar menus that we're removing shouldn't ever be loaded in the first place

 = 1.1.2 =
 * Switch from wp_cache API to site_transient API so caching happens on both backend and frontend